rubenrabb01/Modeling-MacFish-database/Mixed-Effects Models.md

 - So, *model 2* is better than *model 1* but how is *model 2* compared to models 3 and 4?

-bangbang :bangbang: We can not compare models 2 and 3 using LRT as they have non-nested fixed terms despite their same random-effects structure.
+:bangbang: We can not compare models 2 and 3 using LRT as they have non-nested fixed terms despite their same random-effects structure.
 In this case we should look at their pseudo-R^2 and AIC values

 ```diff
 + m2 <- lmer(sqrt(ranged2d + 1) ~ 1 + fi_species + season + ca_tl_mm + season:fi_species + season:ca_tl_mm + (date|fi_fishid), REML=T, control=lmerControl(check.nobs.vs.nlev = "ignore",check.nobs.vs.rankZ = "ignore",check.nobs.vs.nRE="ignore"), data=mean.ranged2d,na.action=na.omit)